derb12/pybaselines/README.rst

 To use the various functions in pybaselines, simply input the measured data and any required parameters.
 All baseline correction functions in pybaselines will output two items: a numpy array of the calculated baseline and a dictionary of potentially useful parameters.
+The main interface for all baseline correction algorithms in pybaselines is through the `pybaselines.Baseline` object for one dimensional data and `pybaselines.Baseline2D` for two dimensional data.

 For more details on each baseline algorithm, refer to the `algorithms section`_ of pybaselines's documentation.
 For examples of their usage, refer to the `examples section`_.